-In this article, we’ll consider the main advantages of implementing QA at the early stages of the software development life cycle.
+In this article, we’ll consider the main advantages of implementing QA in the early stages of the software development life cycle.

-Besides that requirements and preferences of the target audience should also be taken into account.
+Besides that, the requirements and preferences of the target audience should also be taken into account.
 If you hire a custom software development company, during the whole project life cycle, you should be ready to cooperate with the developer.
-In another case, a customer will be able to provide requirements only after the significant amount of time when the first result of development will be ready.
-Such situation can lead to additional efforts associated with the need for revision of the existing requirements.
-Furthermore, providing a development team with the ambiguous requirements, you will reduce the efficiency of early software testing implementation.
+In another case, a customer will be able to provide requirements only after a significant amount of time when the first result of the development will be ready.
+Such a situation can lead to additional efforts associated with the need for revision of the existing requirements.
+Furthermore, providing a development team with ambiguous requirements will reduce the efficiency of early software testing implementation.

 How Early Software Testing Implementation Affects the Costs of Software Development